ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 You can set up hourly, daily, workday, and weekly scans in the scheduler, which is a nice touch.

-During scans, you get a full information on what files ClamWin is scanning, which ones it can't access, and where it's found a virus (if applicable).
-This was very informative and a good touch when the scans take a long time.
+During scans, you get all the details on what files ClamWin is scanning, which ones it can't access, and where it's found a virus (if applicable).
+This is especially helpful given how long scans can take.

 ClamWin full scan running

-When it finds a virus, it outputs it in red text along with the rest of the updates:
+When ClamWin finds a virus, it displays the result in red text along with other scan updates:

 ClamWin virus found